ItsCodeRed/RedUtils/README.md

-# RLBotCSharpExample
+# RedUtilities

-Example/template of a Rocket League bot implemented in C#
+A set of utitilies for making rocket league bots in C#

 ## Usage Instructions